 10. Hannah experiences hunger and scarcity of food in the village.

-20. Hannah witnesses acts of cruelty and violence perpetrated by the Nazis.
+23. Hannah witnesses acts of resistance and defiance against the Nazis.